marcojakob/edu.makery/source/_posts/2012-10-01-why-i-love-programming.markdown

 comments: true
 categories: English
 ---
 I really love to program because I can be creative and make new things out of nothing.
 All I need is a computer and I can start creating programs and easily share my work with other people.
-There are not a lot of places in our world today that allow this kind of creativity.
+There are not a lot of professions in our world today that allow this kind of creativity.

 {% blockquote Donald Knuth http://www.paulgraham.com/knuth.html Computer Programming as an Art %}
 My feeling is that when we prepare a program, it can be like composing poetry or music